EPPO-Q-bank Phytoplasmas database

 Phytoplasma DNA in the Q-bank collection can be ordered from Dr. Assunta Bertaccini (email@example.com)

 Phytoplasmas are bacteria lacking cell wall that are located in the phloem of plants and in the hemolymph of insect vectors.
 They are infecting a high number of plant species and are associated with devastating diseases worldwide.
 The phytoplasma classification scheme is based on PCR/RFLP analyses of 16S rDNA: a reliable tool for the differentiation that has become the most comprehensive and widely accepted classification system.
-On the other hand, the 'Candidatus Phytoplasma' species description, recently under adoption, refers to 16S rRNA gene sequence with a threshold <97.5% similarity to that of any previously described 'Ca. Phytoplasma' species.
-However because of the highly conserved nature of the 16S rDNA some additional tools for phylogenetic analyses and finer strain differentiation of phytoplasmas such as rp, secY, tuf, groEL genes, and the 16S-23S rRNA intergenic spacer region sequences are now used as supplementary tools.
-Multilocus analyses is providing useful and reliable information in combination with 16SrDNA for phytoplasma strains differentiation.
+On the other hand, the 'Candidatus Phytoplasma' species provisional description, refers to 16S rRNA gene sequence with a threshold <98.65% similarity to that of any previously described 'Ca. Phytoplasma' species.
+However because of the highly conserved nature of the 16S rDNA some additional tools for phylogenetic analyses and finer strain differentiation of phytoplasmas such as rp, secY, secA, tuf, groEL genes, are used as supplementary tools.
+Multilocus analyses is providing useful and reliable information in combination with 16S rDNA for phytoplasma differentiation.

 and phytoplasma infected (right)